Skip to content

 For each state one or more actions can be defined which shall be executed always in case certain conditions are true.
 So here no state transition is required.
 The execution of the action depends on the current state and input.

 Moore FSM uses only Entry Actions.
-This causes a very clear behaviour: any time the FSM changes its state, something can happen and only then.
+This causes a very clear behavior: any time the FSM changes its state, something can happen and only then.

 Mealy FSM uses only Input Actions.
-The behaviour is not so easy to understand because actions are not necessarily bound to state transitions.
-Mealy FSM is usually more compact (less states) than Moore.
+The behavior is not so easy to understand because actions are not necessarily bound to state transitions.
+Mealy FSM is usually more compact (fewer states) than Moore.

 References